-Securities sector: As mentioned above, in 2016, the AFC was established for the resolution of disputes between retail investors and intermediaries .(a dedicated web-portal is available to that purpose).
+Securities sector: As mentioned above, in 2016, the AFC was established for the resolution of disputes between retail investors and intermediaries (a dedicated web-portal is available to that purpose).
 The number of Consob staff supporting the AFC has been significantly increased over the time.
 Moreover, enhanced rules are implemented in Italy according to the new MiFIDII/MiFIR package and PRIIPs Regulation, such as product intervention powers.
 For a detailed description of those rules, see EU Commission response.
-On March 2018 ESMA resolvedissued measures of product intervention to temporary prohibit and restrict the marketing of binary options and CFDs.
-The relevant decisions applies as of July 2, 2018 (prohibition on binary options) and as of August 1, 2018 (restrictions on CFDs) for a period of three months.
-ESMA has recently resolved to renew the measures for additional three months.
+On March 2018 ESMA resolved issued measures of product intervention to temporary prohibit and restrict the marketing of binary options and CFDs.
+The relevant decisions applies as of July 2, 2018 (prohibition on binary options) and as of August 1, 2018 (restrictions on CFDs) for a period of three months, successively renewed.
+On June 21, 2019 Consob introduced in Italy the same product intervention measures on binary options and CFDs on a permanent basis to protect retail investors.
+Consob complies with ESMA guidelines, including those on product governance, on cross-selling practices and on suitability requirements and proactively acted to ensure their application.
 Consob developed new initiatives for investor education, including new sections on its web-sites (besides investor educations on-line tools, Consob has recently launched a new on-line tool to detect abusive financial offers and frauds) and participates to development of a national strategy for investor education.
+Consob efforts are also increasingly devoted to financial education to the benefit of SMEs, in view of fostering financial culture and access to market based financing.
+Consistently to ESMA statement of December 19, 2018, Consob warned UK intermediaries to provide, in clear and plain language, information to clients on the implications of Brexit, including on contractual or statutory client rights, and the measures that are being taken to prevent any detriment to the clients.
+Since July 30, 2019 Consob has been exercising new powers to require Italian telecommunication service providers to remove websites abusively offering unauthorized investment services or products in Italy.

-Insurance sector: The two EIOPA projects worth of being mentioned, which IVASS actively committed to, are: a) the EIOPA project on the draft Implementing Technical Standards- (ITS) regarding the standardised presentation of format of the information document for non-life insurance product (IPID), whose document was issued by EIOPA on 7 February 2017, b) the EIOPA project on Regulatory Technical Standards adapting the base euro amounts for professional indemnity insurance and for financial capacity of intermediaries under the Insurance Distribution Directive (IDD).
-The latter was finalised and sent to the European Commission that is expected to issue very soon the ITS Regulation.
-The drafting of the EIOPA Q&As on the IDD and its implementing measures - focusing on IBIPs and PoGs matters - is ongoing and IVASS is actively contributing to this piece of work.
+Insurance sector: The two EIOPA projects worth of being mentioned, which IVASS actively committed to, are: a) the EIOPA project on the draft Implementing Technical Standards- (ITS) regarding the standardised presentation of format of the